IlyaKozlov1991/My-first-repository/Markdown tutorial.md

 **git pull** - *downloads remote repository and merges it with one currentlly used on device*

 **git push** - *uploads repository from device to remote repository*

+## It's obvious that studying of a programming requires a lot of time and practice
+So just keep working!